 The PPM Program can be taken in three configurations:

 1. Full-time program starting in September.
 Students selecting this option complete the PPM program in 9 months, residing at KGI during a normal academic year.
-Students typically take 6 course credits per semester, including the TMP project.
+Students typically take 18 units per semester, including the TMP project.
 An advantage of this program is that students can finish in 9 months, plus students are “in synch” with KGI’s normal academic year and can easily tap into co-curricular related professional development opportunities as well as KGI’s normal orientation week.
 While it is not possible to complete a company internship while registered as a KGI student under the 9 month option, it is possible to complete an internship prior to or after completing the program.

 2. Full-time program starting in January.
 Under this option, students enroll in the program for a full 12 month calendar year.
 An advantage of this option is that students can participate within KGI’s industry internship program during the Summer.
 While KGI does not guarantee internships, the Institute has long standing contacts with numerous employers interested in recruiting KGI students for paid internships.
 The January starting time does create challenges for students, however, in that students are not “in synch” with KGI’s normal academic year and co-curricular activities.